Fully quantum inflation: quantum marginal problem constraints in the service of causal inference

-The notion of compatibility with the triangle scenario studied here is similar to but distinct from the notion of compatibility studied in Ref.~\cite{Kraft_21} (where they refer to the triangle scenario as the {\em independent triangle network}).
-This is because the latter article considered only unitaries for the channels mapping the latent systems to the visible systems, rather than allowing arbitrary operations as we do here.\footnote{Ref.~\cite{Kraft_21} did not allow for tracing out subsystems, which is why the two approaches are distinct in spite of the Stinespring dilation theorem.} In short, while we here consider state-preparability by Local Operations with 2-way Shared Entanglement, Ref.~\cite{Kraft_21} considers state-preparability by Local Unitaries with 2-way Shared Entanglement (LU2WSE).
-Because LU2WSE $\subseteq$ LO2WSE, any state shown to be preparable by LU2WSE is also preparable by LO2WSE, but it is unclear whether or not the opposite implication holds.
+The notion of compatibility with the triangle scenario studied here is similar to, but distinct from, the notion of compatibility studied in Ref.~\cite{Kraft_21} (where they refer to the triangle scenario as the {\em independent triangle network}).
+This is because the latter article considered only unitaries for the channels mapping the latent systems to the visible systems, rather than allowing arbitrary operations as we do here.\footnote{Ref.~\cite{Kraft_21} did not allow for tracing out subsystems, which is why the two approaches are distinct in spite of the Stinespring dilation theorem.} That is, Ref.~\cite{Kraft_21} considers state-preparability by Local {\em Unitaries} with Shared Randomness and 2-Way Shared Entanglement (LUSR2WSE), while here we consider state-preparability by LO2WSE.
+When considering the preparability of {\em pure} multipartite states, which we do in~\Cref{sec:qubit_nodes} for the triangle scenario, the shared randomness is irrelevant.
+In such a case, then, the differences between the results of Ref.~\cite{Kraft_21} and our own consists in the differences between state-preparability by LU2WSE and state-preparability by LO2WSE.
+Because the set of local unitaries is a strict subset of the set of local operations, any state shown to be preparable by LU2WSE is also preparable by LO2WSE, but it is unclear whether or not the opposite implication holds.
 As such, it is possible that there is a strict inclusion relation between the set of LU2WSE-preparable states and the set of LO2WSE-preparable states.
 Consequently, any demonstration of incompatibility relative to LU2WSE does not necessarily imply incompatibility relative to LO2WSE.
-(See, however, the comments about the special case of {\em pure states} in Sec.~\ref{subsec:qubit_pure}.)
+Below, we develop methods that allow for demonstrating the latter type of incompatibility.